roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

+===

- ****** The Cline's Conquer Time Ch.
-05 ****** byTheTalkMan© Derek looked up at her in shock.
+Derek looked up at her in shock.
 It wasn't that she was wrong.
 It was that she was right.
 It was that she wasn't talking to him like his wife's grandmother would.
 She was talking to him like a professor would.
 Like a brilliant mind would talk to a student in order to motivate him.

  Helena watched as this understanding came over him.
 She knew when you lived in that bubble, that fragile glass house, you could look out and avoid the unwanted.
 The undesirable.
 The way to invade that bubble was not by brute force, but with a deft hand.
 You didn't break the door down and barge in.
 You convinced the occupant to open up and invite you inside.